 The students form firm, diverse and global friendships.
 Boarding gives pupils a sense of community and by living with others they develop invaluable life skills, such as respect, tolerance, teamwork and self-motivation.
 Boarders learn to be tolerant of each other, yet they learn to be independent too.
 The boarding environment offers a rich variety of experiences which allows children to develop culturally, creatively, physically, spiritually, morally and socially.

 We offer a range of boarding options and families can choose the right type of boarding to suit their needs.
 Sixth Form boarders are encouraged to prepare for university life by taking more responsibility for their own time, cooking (although meals are also available in the dining room) and doing laundry.
 Please see our Sixth Form Boarding handbook.

-Full boarders stay in school throughout the week and there is a lively programme of weekend activities, in which all girls are welcome to participate.
+Full boarders stay in school throughout the week and there is a lively programme of weekend activities, in which all pupils are welcome to participate.
 During the holidays, full boarders go to stay with family, friends and guardians.

 Weekly boarders usually arrive on Monday morning and return home on Friday afternoon, spending four nights in school.
 For other families, flexi-boarding is a popular option; it allows families to decide which nights and/or weekends they would like their child to board.
 This allows pupils to gain the experience of boarding without being away from home full time.
 Occasional boarding provides the opportunity for pupils to board for a limited period e.g. a weekend or a week.
 This is a popular option prior to exams.